 What's the Relationship Between Using Antibiotics and Then Getting MRSA?

-RE: Community-acquired methicillin-resistant Staphylococcus aureus (MRSA)- the more the antibiotic exposure prior to getting MRSA, the more likely it was you would get MRSA.
+RE: Community-acquired methicillin-resistant Staphylococcus aureus (MRSA) such as in an abscess or cellulitis–- the more the antibiotic exposure prior to getting MRSA, the more likely it was you would get MRSA.

 Setting and Study Design A population-based case-control study in children, 1 to 19 years of age using a primary care, General Practice Research Database, United Kingdom, 1994-2007.

 Participants Cases were children who had MRSA diagnosed as outpatients, and controls were individually matched on age and practice, with the matched case's diagnosis date as the index date for both.